Citigroup: Shrinking of consumer banking unit (2021–2025)

 In February 2021, Jane Fraser, became CEO of the company, the first female CEO of a Big Four bank.

 In April 2021, Citi announced it would exit its consumer banking operations in 13 markets, including Australia, Bahrain, China, India, Indonesia, South Korea, Malaysia, the Philippines, Poland, Russia, Taiwan, Thailand and Vietnam.
 In January 2022, it was announced that UOB would purchase Citi's consumer banking business in Indonesia, Malaysia, Thailand, and Vietnam for approximately $4.9bn.
 In August 2023, it was announced DBS Bank had acquired Citi's consumer banking business in Taiwan, Citi Consumer Taiwan, for a total consideration of $706m.
 Citi will continue to operate its consumer banking businesses in the US, Canada, Europe and in only 4 other markets: Hong Kong, Singapore, London and the UAE across the entire APAC and EMEA regions.

 In January 2022, Citi further announced its plan to exit consumer banking in Mexico, as well as small-business and middle-market banking operations.
 On March 1, 2022, Citi disclosed an exposure of over $10bn in Russian assets, which may be materially affected by Russia's expulsion from the SWIFT banking system.

 In September 2022, Citi was planning to shutter its retail bank business in the United Kingdom.
 In January 2024, Citi announced that it would be cutting 20,000 jobs from the company.
 In June 2024, at its biennial Investor Day, Jane focused the conversation on Citi's Securities Services business, the most profitable of its five business units.

+In 2023, United Overseas Bank acquired Citi’s Vietnam business as part of a larger deal that also includes Malaysia, Thailand and Indonesia.
+Meanwhile, Citi’s India consumer business will transfer to Axis Bank.

+In June 2024, Citi completed sale of onshore Consumer Wealth portfolio in China to HSBC, including the transfer of more than 300 employees.
+As part of a previously signed agreement, Citi will also transfer its remaining credit card portfolio in China to Fubon Bank China later this year.

 In October 2024, it was reported that the company would move significant portions of its financial infrastructure to Google Cloud.

 In December 2024, Citigroup along with Bank of America announced that they are exiting the Net-Zero Banking Alliance (NZBA).

 In March 2025, Citigroup seeks to reduce reliance on external IT contractors, cutting their share by 20% to 50%.
-They intend to hire full-time employees instead, increasing their technology workforce to 50,000.
+It intends to hire full-time employees instead, increasing its technology workforce to 50,000.
 Improved risk management, data governance after regulatory penalties, including a $136 million for data issues, have prompted such measures.
 A recent $22.9 million fraud case which involved external contractors is also cited by Citigroup as a reason for the shift.
 The bank intend to reduce its external suppliers from 144 to 50 and plans to shift IT operations from Rutherford, NJ, to Jersey City.
 The bank’s stock fell 0.7%, accumulating a 4.4% loss for the year.